Seif-Sallam/RIG/README.md

 - Dumping the instructions in binary / hexadecimal / ascii binary.
 - Disassembling the binary format to readable assembly instructions.
 (NO DATA SECTION, NOT NECC.
 WORKING CODE, JUST INSTRUCTIONS DISASSEMBLED)
 - Loggers
+- Has a Text editor (Not 100% ready yet, but with several features available)

 # Next STEPS:

-- Adding the text editor
 - Constructing the IDE
 - Pesudo instructions
 - Pre-processing stage: